30 best cat toys and supplies

 Something homemade

 As many of the toys that cats will enjoy rely on little more than some soft textures, a little movement and maybe some clever places to hide a treat, it's pretty easy to make cat toys at home for free using the simplest of household materials.
+This is also a good way to be become more of a sustainable pet owner.

 For example, as long as you have some scissors, some Sellotape, some string and a few bits of old fabric, you probably already have half a dozen fun cat toy options available to you.